Highland Bagpipe Piobaireachd Tutor Music - Part 1

 The classes will start from complete beginner level, with the conversational basics, as well as other useful Gaelic expressions.
 It will also give insights into Gaelic and Highland culture, and why it is so important to piping!

 Our January term will begin on Thursday 25th January 2018 - Thursday 5th April.
+Our January Term is NOW FULL - thank you to all those that have registered.
+We will have furtheri nformation about a spring term shortly.

 About the Instructor